Page 2 of 6

 - After the hands slap, the arm and shoulder muscles are used to absorb the forces of the fall and slowly lower the elbows to the ground.

-- Return to the squatting position.
+- Return to the kneeling position.

 - Repeat until the movements become smooth and powerful.